Building your GenAI tech stack

 Components of GenAI

-GenAI leverages additional advanced technologies that require thoughtful integration into your existing systems.
-Understanding these components is crucial for effective implementation:
+GenAI leverages additional advanced technologies that require thoughtful integration into your existing systems & understanding these components is crucial for effective implementation.

-Other storage, possibly a data lakehouse or other unstructured object storage.
+Possibly a data lakehouse or other unstructured object storage.

-A machine-learning framework like PyTorch, Keras, or TensorFlow.
+Like PyTorch, Keras, or TensorFlow.
 Python is the primary language for these, but there are frameworks for other languages.

-Access to GPUs or TPUs for accelerated inference and model training.
+Access to GPUs or TPUs

 Where to start?